This Circus Animal Cookie Cake is layers of vanilla cake, vanilla frosting and Circus Animal Cookies with a pink chocolate ganache.

 You know what is the BEST thing ever?
 Sleeping in on a weekend morning.
 Really Sundays are the days I enjoy it the most, because I am cherishing every minute of the morning before I have to get up.
 Even though I had a million things to do this weekend, I tried to sleep just a few extra minutes yesterday.
 Then I got busy shooting this cake, because I couldn’t wait to slice into it any longer!

 You know what is NOT the best thing ever?
 Sunday nights.
 Even though a few of my favorite shows are on TV, I am just not into the whole going back to work on Monday morning deal.
 Plus Sunday night means I am running around trying to get everything lined up for the week.
-I have to meal prep, which is not my favorite thing.
+I have to meal prep, which is also not my favorite thing.

 So this cake.
 You guys, I can’t even.
 CIRCUS ANIMAL COOKIE CAKE!!